10 Strength Training Tips For Runners, By A Sports Therapist

 It is commonly thought that in order for runners to see an improvement in running performance, they should be incorporating low-weight, high-repetition exercises at the gym.

-Heavy is a relative term, so you need to work out what weights are right for you.
-Try performing 3 sets of six repetitions; by the sixth rep, you should be grateful there’s not a seventh!
+Heavy is a relative term, so you need to determine what weights are right for you.
+Try performing three sets of six repetitions; by the sixth rep, you should be grateful there’s no seventh!

 #10: Sleep At Least 7-9 Hours A Night